 - Read one or two of their recently published stories in your genre.
 Are they well edited?
 Is the formatting clean?
 Do the stories indicate a publishing program you will be proud to be a part of?

-Thank you Susan, Ellen, and Musa Publishing!
+Thank you Susan!
 I loved hearing about some of the ways “The Powers That Be” have fought to maintain the publishing status quo against the tide of change before—all the way back to the 1600s!

 We tend to think this moment in history is more chaotic, more troubled, more…something…than any other time.
 But the saying is true: The only constant is change.

-Please note that I haven’t researched Musa Publishing (they’re not open for submissions in my genre), so this guest post should not be taken as my endorsement of them as a publisher.
+Please note that I haven’t researched Musa Publishing (they’re not open for submissions in my genre), so Susan’s background and mention of them should not be taken as my endorsement of them as a publisher.
 We all have to do our due diligence research specific to our publishing goals.
-I do like the tips they shared, and I think we can apply those to all small publishers.
+The tips Susan shared are a good place to start, and we can apply those to all small publishers.